zooba/PTVS-wiki/Cloud-Project.md

 <div style="float: right">
 <div style="margin: 1em"><img src="Images/AzureCloudProject.png" alt="Azure Cloud Project template" /></div>
 <div style="float: right"><a href="Images/AzureCloudProjectWizard.png"><img src="Images/AzureCloudProjectWizard.png" width="400px" alt="Azure Cloud Project wizard" /></a></div>
 </div>

 In your role projects, you will see a `bin` directory containing one or two PowerShell scripts.
 These are used to configure the remote machine, including installing Python, any [WebPI references](#webpi-references) or [requirements.txt](#requirementstxt) file in your project, and setting up IIS if necessary.
 These files may be freely edited to customize your deployment, though most common options can be managed in other ways (see [Configure](#configure) below).
 We do not suggest removing these files, as a legacy configuration script will be used instead if they are not available.
-To add these files to an existing project, add the Web Role Support Files or Worker Role Support Files item under Add New Item.
+These items can be found as "Web Role Support Files" or "Worker Role Support Files" under Add New Item, if you need to add them to an existing project.

 ![Worker Role Support Files](Images/WorkerRoleSupportFiles.png)